In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

-Counters, as the name states, are variable elements that will vary on each label by an increasing or decreasing value and that can be in the form of a simple numeric figure or a more complex alpha-numeric or hexadecimal figure.
+Counters, as the name implies, are variable elements that can vary on any label with an ascending or descending value and can take the form of a simple numeric number or a slightly more complex alpha-numeric or hexadecimal figure.

-Let’s open Labeljoy and edit the Double click to edit text element (or any other text element) to see how counters work.
+Start Labeljoy and double-click to edit the text element (or any other text element) to see how counters work.
 Remove the default text and click on the Counter button.
-Select the first item from the popup menu to add a basic Decimal (0-9) counter.
-If it doesn’t open automatically, click on the newly added counter text to bring up its properties form:
+Select the first item from the pop-up menu to add a simple decimal counter (0-9).
+If it does not open automatically, click on the newly added counter text to display the property form:

-- Start: enter in this text box the counter’s initial value.
-The value entered here is always numeric, even if you selected a counter that uses alpha-numeric characters.
+- Start: enter the initial value of the counter in this text box.
+The value entered here is always numeric, even if you have selected a counter with alphanumeric characters.
 This value may be a negative number.

 - Number of digits: the minimum number of digits shown in the text.
 For example, by entering 5 the counter will be shown as 00001, 00002, 00003 etc.

-- Counter type: Combo box to change the type of counter selected from 6 available:
+- Counter type: Combo box to change the selected counter type from 6 available options:

 - Decimal: base 10 counter using digits between 0 and 9.

 - Upper case alpha-numeric: base 36 counter using digits between 0 and 9 and the 26 upper case letters from A to Z.

 - Lower case alpha-numeric: base 36 counter using digits between 0 and 9 and the 26 lower case letters from a to z.